 January is a great time to hit the reset button and refocus on priorities.
-At our theme park, that’s our winter plan, too!
+At our theme park, that’s included on our list of things to do this winter, too!

 The very day after we bid our final guests of the 2020 season goodbye, dozens of crews hit the pavement with marching orders in-hand.
 Dollywood’s off-season is a short 68 days.
 (I say short because that’s only nine and a half weeks to get major construction projects accomplished!)
 I’ve heard that we have more construction going on this off-season than in years past, so I walked through the park to survey all the happenings to share with you.
 Here’s what I can tell you: